-These Application Notes describe the configuration necessary to connect Avaya Aura® Communication Manager 6.3, Avaya Aura® Session Manager 6.3 and the Avaya Session Border Controller for Enterprise 7.0 to the X5 Solutions SIP Trunking Service.
-The X5 Solutions SIP Trunking Service provides businesses a flexible, cost-saving alternative to traditional hardwired telephony trunks.
-Please refer to Section 2.2 for exceptions or workarounds.
+These Application Notes describe the configuration necessary to connect Avaya Aura® Communication Manager, Avaya Aura® Session Manager and the Avaya Session Border Controller for Enterprise to the IntelePeer CoreCloud SIP Trunking Service.
+The IntelePeer CoreCloud SIP Trunking Service provides businesses a flexible, cost-saving alternative to traditional hardwired telephony trunks.
+Please refer to Section 2.2 for any exceptions or workarounds.